edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 ```
 In order not to be redirected to one of the `static app` servers when entering the URL from above, this line has to be added : `ProxyPass /balancer-manager !`

 The `<Proxy balancer://[balancer-name]>` tags are where we define the different servers.
-The `ProxySet lbmethod=byrequests` determins the way the balancing for the concerned servers should work.
+The `ProxySet lbmethod=byrequests` determines the way the balancing for the concerned servers should work.
 In this case, `byrequests` works in a round-robin mode.

 For the `ProxyPass` and `ProxyPassReverse` part of the configuration file, all we need to do is to set the target to `balancer://[balancer-name]` URL.